 4.1.
-Implications for electricity mix
+Implications for the electricity mix

-Results confirm that recognizing co-firing as a RES may greatly modify the electricity mix, whatever the country.
-10 We observe increased contribution of coal when co-firing is accounted for as a RES (co-firing in RES) compared with when it is not (co-firing out RES).
-Figures 3, 4 and 5 indicate that when co-firing is included in the set of RES technologies, the
+Results confirm that recognizing co-firing as a RES may greatly modify the electricity mix, whatever the country.10 We observe an increased contribution from coal when co-firing is counted as a RES (co-firing in RES) compared with when it is not (co-firing out RES).
+Figures 3, 4, and 5 indicate that when co-firing is included in the set of RES technologies, the RES

 9 The model considers different types of solid biomass with varying quality: agricultural residues (AR), wood chips (WC), wood pellets (WP), and torrefied biomass pellets (TOP).
-Then, the higher the quality is (AR quality < WC quality < WP quality < TOP quality), the higher the percentage of biomass (that can be included in coal plants) is.
+The higher the quality (AR quality < WC quality < WP quality < TOP quality), the higher the percentage of biomass (that can be included in coal plants).
 Moreover, for a given percentage of biomass, the actual reduction in the efficiency rate depends on the type of biomass, based on a loss coefficient that increases when the biomass quality is reduced.
-Hence, for a given percentage of biomass, $\eta{u,AR}^{cf} < \eta{u,WC}^{cf} < \eta{u,WP}^{cf} < \eta{u,TOP}^{cf}$ (Bertrand and Le Cadre, 2015).
+Hence, for a given percentage of biomass, $\eta{u,AR}^{cf} < \eta{u,WC}^{cf} < \eta{u,VO}^{cf}$ (Bertrand and Le Cadre, 2015).

-10 In order to conserve space, we only report the results associated with implementation of the model with both the 2020 and the 2030 constraints for the RES targets (i.e. (1a) with (1b) or (2a) with (2b)).
+10 To save space, we only report the results associated with implementation of the model with both the 2020 and the 2030 constraints for the RES targets (i.e. (1a) with (1b) or (2a) with (2b)).
 Alternative settings do not qualitatively modify results.
 Additional results are available upon request.

-RES capacities remain constants so that investments in traditional RES disappear compared with the situation in which co-firing is considered as a non-renewable option.
+capacity remains constant so investments in traditional RES disappear compared with the situation in which co-firing is considered a non-renewable option.

-Figure 3: Evolution of the German capacity mix (all technologies, left panel; RES technologies, right panel), depending on whether, or not, co-firing is included in the set of RES technology that are accounted for to meet the RES targets.
+Figure 3: Evolution of the German capacity mix (all technologies, left panel; RES technologies, right panel), depending on whether or not co-firing is included in the set of RES technologies that are accounted for to meet the RES targets.

-Figure 4: Evolution of the French capacity mix (all technologies, left panel; RES technologies, right panel) with exogenous decommissioning of out-of-lifetime nuclear units, depending on whether, or not, co-firing is included in the set of RES technology that are accounted for to meet the RES targets.
+Figure 4: Evolution of the French capacity mix (all technologies, left panel; RES technologies, right panel) with exogenous decommissioning of out-of-lifetime nuclear units depending on whether or not co-firing is included in the set of RES technologies that are accounted for to meet the RES targets.

-Figure 5: Evolution of the French capacity mix (all technologies, left panel; RES technologies, right panel) with endogenous prolongation of out-of-lifetime nuclear units, depending on whether, or not, co-firing is included in the set of RES technology that are accounted for to meet the RES targets.
+Figure 5: Evolution of the French capacity mix (all technologies, left panel; RES technologies, right panel) with endogenous prolongation of out-of-lifetime nuclear units depending on whether or not co-firing is included in the set of RES technologies that are accounted for to meet the RES targets.